eclipse-simrel/.github/wiki/SimRel/Contributing_to_Simrel_Aggregation_Build.md

 The overall categories used in the common repository are the responsibility of the Planning Council (in that they have the final say about any new ones, removals, etc.).
-So ... please open a cross-project bug if you'd like to propose new categories or some reorganization.
+So ... please open an issue at https://github.com/eclipse-simrel/simrel.build/issues if you'd like to propose new categories or some reorganization.
 But otherwise, feel free to add or remove your features to what ever categories you think are appropriate (using the full aggregator editor, since two files are changed when doing so) and others will open bugs if